Lisez cette page en francais.

 - Madison MacLachlan [ELECTED] - VP University Affairs

 - 28 VOTES

-- Magmiche Simon [TBD] - Directrice du bilinguisme et de la traduction
+- Magmiche Simon [APPOINTED] - Directrice du bilinguisme et de la traduction

 - Stephanie Norlock [ELECTED] - Council Member

 - 31 YES, 3 NO, 1 ABSTENTION

 Thank you to all candidates who ran in the elections.
 Stay tuned for information on callouts for unfilled positions in the coming days!

 2018-2019 Electoral Platforms